 Below are some of the keynotes I have given and workshops I have put together.
 Material is continuously updated and adjusted making it relevant to each school or organization I work with.
 All of them can be tailored to different audiences.
 Please feel free to contact me if you have any questions about the work below.

-Create, Innovate, and Voice (Keynote and /or Workshop)
+The Innovator’s Mindset (Keynote and /or Workshop)

 The Myths of Technology and Learning (Keynote and /or Workshop)